-2Below Deck Mediterranean, ETV, episode in which a male crewmate tells a female crewmate that she is a bitch, to which "the bitch" replies, "You don't know me."
+Mediterranean, ETV, episode in

+which a male crewmate tells a

+female crewmate that she is a bitch,

+to which "the bitch" replies, "You

+don't know me "

-4begin to learn: Perhaps the reason that reincarnation exists as wishful thinking: We are only beginning to enlighten.
+\begin to learn: Perhaps the reason that reincarnation exists as wishful thinking: We are only beginning to enlighten.

-5The lives of professional actors must be truly confusing.
+5act a role: The lives of professional actors must be truly confusing.

-6bat mitzvah: Jewish girl's entry into the tribe.
+bat mitzvah: Jewish girl's entry into the tribe.
 An obligation to attend.
-To stand before relatives and say, this is who I am.
+To stand before relatives and say, This is who I am.
 This is my life and how I've squandered it.
 No matter how scripted rituals are, family reveals all the connections.
-The stanza signals intimacy erupting within deadening mundanity.
+This stanza signals intimacy erupting within deadening mundanity.
 This is, in part, the strategy of the entire poem.

 2b.
-The forget-me-nots1 I transplanted two years ago finally blossomed.
+The forget-me-nots I transplanted two years ago finally blossomed.
 I erred & mowed half.

 I forgot they might show up.
-As did the bluebells2, abundantly3, as if we had made something of the weeds4.
+As did the bluebells, abundantly, as if we had made something of the weeds.

 4Made something of the weeds would be a bit trite were it not for my history with mowing5.
 It's also interesting that our yard produces things from time to time that I thought were failures or which went the way of the vole.
 One year I put 80 bulbs into the ground and only got two scrawny hostas to poke out.
 But things continue to surprise as we tumble through the years.
 Also that we "made" it happen between us.
 It's not always sunshine and butterflies.
 It has the connotation of a work of force but also of creativity.
 That we were makers, constantly renewing our lives, that we were creating this relationship as we went, and must create and recreate it.
 What is the blossom?
 Nothing that has practical use.
 Just a little flare of color that stays a short season, yet through its passing and by its memory might we better endure the winter.
-I think of them now as a kind of abundance3, what my marriage means to me.
+I think of them now as a kind of abundance, near what my marriage means to me.
 It was really everything.
-I hindered it, I know, just by being who I am and because I bring so many personal flaws to it.
+I hindered it, I know, just by being who I am, because I bring so many personal flaws into it.
 But she endures me.
 Loves me, even.
 We were very middle class and would likely stay right where we were all our lives, if we didn't overstay our money.
-But the marriage itself was the most important thing to me and it feels often as if I have too much, more than I deserve or at times can honestly handle.
+Or become needlessly interrupted by sickness, loss, and death.
+But the marriage itself was the most important thing to me, and it feels often as if I have too much, more than I deserve or at times can honestly handle.
+I should let her go.
+Because of the impending blindness, I worried about turning her into my caretaker.
+I was scared.
+I could be alone, but I wanted only her to be alone with.
+This is a letter to the unspeakable.

-1I forgot the forget-me-nots
+forget-me-nots: I forgot the forget-me-nots.

-2bluebells: like forget-me-nots and many flowers, they look like weeds when they first start coming up.
+bluebells: like forget-me-nots and many flowers, they look like weeds when they first start coming up